omnetpp/omnetpp.org/opp_env.md

 This creates a working environment with just one command!

-### Installing opp_env

-To try this yourself:

-1. Install `opp_env` via pip:

-    ```bash
-    $ pip install opp_env
-    ```

-2. Set up Nix: You’ll need a recent version of Nix, which is best installed from their website.

-#### Why Nix Matters

-opp_env relies on the Nix package manager to ensure compatibility.
-Nix provides the appropriate versions of the compiler, libraries, and other packages needed to ensure that models build and run without requiring manual adjustments.
-This emphasis on repeatable builds is crucial for creating reproducible simulations, which are vital for scientific publications and research.

 ### Learn More

 After installing `opp_env`, use `-h` (or `--help`) to access general help, or `opp_env <subcommand> -h` for detailed guidance on a specific subcommand (e.g., `opp_env install -h`).
 The help includes extensive descriptions and practical examples for all available options.

 For installation instructions and more detailed information, check out the project’s GitHub page: [opp_env on GitHub](https://github.com/omnetpp/opp_env).